frian/piow/README.md

 ##configuration

-you may need to change
+if installed in a sub-domain you may need to change

 ```javascript
     $imagesDir = '/images/';